Boemska/create-sas-app/README.md

 ### Offline Mode

-One of the really nice things about mobile devices and mobile applications is their... mobility.
+One of the really nice things about mobile devices and mobile applications is their mobility.
 Frequently, your users can take them places without WiFi or a data connection.

 All of the CSA templates within this repository are offline-capable, again courtesy of Google's excellent [workbox](https://developers.google.com/web/tools/workbox) library.